CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/troubleshooting/installation.md

 Restart the Cortex website.
 Open IIS, In the `Connection` pane, browse to `Sites`.
 Select the `Cortex` website and click `Restart` in the `Manage Website` pane.

-If the issues cannot be resolved, please contact [Cortex Service Portal][] for assistance.
+If the issues cannot be resolved, please contact [CORTEX Service Portal][] for assistance.

 ### Cannot publish a package {#ts-no-publish}

-Check that the `Service Fabric Api Gateway Endpoint`, `Service Fabric Using Self Signed Certificates`, `Service Fabric ApiGateway Basic Auth Username` and `Service Fabric ApiGateway Basic Auth Password` in the `CortexGateway.SetParameters.xml` file used for installing Cortex Gateway are correct.
-If any of them are not, update them and reinstall Cortex Gateway or update the value in the "web.config" file and restart the website.
-If the value is correct, please contact [Cortex Service Portal][] for assistance.
+Check that the `Service Fabric Api Gateway Endpoint`, `Service Fabric Using Self Signed Certificates`, `Service Fabric ApiGateway Basic Auth Username` and `Service Fabric ApiGateway Basic Auth Password` in the `CortexGateway.SetParameters.xml` file used for installing CORTEX Gateway are correct.
+If any of them are not, update them and reinstall CORTEX Gateway or update the value in the "web.config" file and restart the website.
+If the value is correct, please contact [CORTEX Service Portal][] for assistance.

 Ensure that the Application Services are healthy by following these steps: